Paddling Locations? But… Isn’t This A Hiking Page?

 So I found two used Pelican kayaks to buy, and the rest, as they say, is water under the bridge.

 Here are our suggestions for great, flat water family-friendly places to kayak in the Canadian Rockies.
 Disclaimer – I received my canoe certification a looooonnnnggg time ago, and it is equivalent to the Paddle Canada Level 1 Certification.
 I am not an instructor, nor am I an expert.
 This is us sharing our experiences in the hope that it will give you some great Plan B, non-hiking alternatives.

 Before you even buy a kayak, why not rent some from the Banff Canoe Club

 From here, you can either slog your way up the Bow River to build up your paddling strength and enjoy a leisurely float back to the docks or practise steering by navigating your way through the narrow waterways that lead into Vermillion Lakes.
-These lakes are so shallow; if you stepped out of the kayak, you’d likely only go up to your waist, so it’s a great place to get familiar with paddling with your children.
+These lakes are so shallow; if you stepped out of the kayak, you’d likely only go up to your waist, so it’s a great place as an introduction to paddling in the Rockies with your children and family.

 2 – Johnson Lake, Banff National Park

 This beautiful mountain lake, with a beach and picnic area, is ideal for first-time paddlers.
 Before owning kayaks, we spent a lot of time here when the boys were younger.
 There is generally a pair of nesting loons on this lake, as well as a rope swing for the more adventurous type.
 Whirling disease was first found here in 2017.
 Follow all proper protocol when removing and before transporting your gear, shovels and pails included, to another body of water.